In this article

 Step C. If the totals match, enter the ESTV CHF value as your Bitcoin Vermögenswert on your cantonal tax return.

-Step D. If there is a discrepancy, trace it using block explorers at mempool.space or blockstream.info and compare against the exchange CSV.
-Common causes: change address outputs from DCA withdrawals that have not been accounted for, or timing differences on year-end transactions.
+Step D. If they do not match, trace the gap with block explorers at mempool.space or blockstream.info and compare against the exchange CSV.
+Usual suspects: change address outputs from DCA withdrawals that were not accounted for, or timing differences on year-end transactions.

-Capital gains from selling Bitcoin remain tax-free for Swiss private investors.
-Wealth tax applies to holdings, not to gains.
+Capital gains from selling Bitcoin stay tax-free for Swiss private investors.
+Wealth tax applies to holdings, not gains.
 For the intersection with VAT if you accept Bitcoin in business, see the Swiss Bitcoin VAT guide.

 Step 6 Annual recovery drill calendar

-Schedule the drill for January each year, immediately after filing your wealth tax declaration when records are fresh.
+Schedule the drill for January each year, right after filing your wealth tax declaration while records are fresh.

 Required: a second hardware wallet.
-This is the verification device; it will use your primary seed to confirm the backup is correct.
+This is the verification device.
+It uses your primary seed to confirm the backup is correct.

 Procedure: